 By the 1850s, New York City’s ports handled more goods and people than all other American ports combined.
 In 1855, Fernando Wood was elected as the first mayor.

-A dramatic aerial perspective above Manhattan, showing the rapid change of the city’s skyline and landscape.
+An aerial perspective above Manhattan, showing the rapid change of the city’s shore, skyline and developing landscape.

 A photograph of Manhattan’s City Hall in 1855